 The world around us shapes the world within us and our ways of being with one another.
 When you begin to understand your life story and find value in even the most difficult times you've encountered, the world can become a place of freedom and possibility.

-Psychological wellbeing is about more than diagnostic labels and biological symptoms, it is connected to the ways we navigate cultural ideas about what we should desire and how we should live, and the social and economic circumstances of our lives.
+Psychological wellbeing is about more than diagnostic labels and biological symptoms, it is connected to the ways we navigate historical, familial and sociocultural ideas about what we should desire and how we should live.
 Depression, anxiety and other symptoms are very often bound up with these forces.
 I offer help with struggles around intimacy and relationships; clarifying and aligning personal values with life choices; the post traumatic impacts of childhood neglect and trauma; and academic, family and social issues particular to college and graduate students.